JakeHattwell/research-assistant/README.md

 ## Installation

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install Research Assistant.
+This needs elevated permissions (sudo or admin), or install into a virtualenv.

 ```bash
 pip install research-assistant